Tommaso Ghirardi

 On 30 May 2014, Ghirardi announced he would resign as chairman of Parma F.C. and sell his stake in the club.
 He eventually sold his controlling holding to Cypriot-Russian company Dastraso Holding Limited in December 2014.

-Due to his behaviours, he caused bankruptcy to the team, together with his CEO Pietro Leonardi.
+Due to his behaviour, he caused the team to go bankrupt, along with his CEO Pietro Leonardi.
 He will be submitted to judgement in the second half of 2015.